 - Put all technology on silent and turn notifications off on all devices including laptops as this can be distracting mid-session.

-Read an article about the pros and cons of online therapy:
+Read: Pros and cons of online therapy:

 Online counselling: Pros and cons